These GERD treatments could help you get rid of chronic acid reflux for good.

 Making simple updates to your daily routine is one of the easiest ways to help reduce your GERD symptoms.
 Dr. Johal recommends:

 - Avoiding fast food

-- Not eating 3 to 4 hours before bed
+- Not eating for three to four hours before bed

 - Staying at a healthy weight